Privacy Sandbox glossary

 Coordinator

-A coordinator is an entity responsible for key management and aggregatable report accounting.
-The coordinator maintains a list of hashes of approved aggregation service configurations and configures access to decryption keys.
+Entities responsible for key management and aggregatable report accounting.
+A Coordinator maintains a list of hashes of approved aggregation service configurations and configures access to decryption keys.

 Coarse data